 KR Ranch Pinot Noir

 From 2004 through 2015, Freeman made a vineyard-designated Pinot Noir from Keefer Ranch in the Russian River Valley.
-The Dutton family took over the management of this famous block in 2016, and we came up with a new name for it: KR Ranch.
+When the Dutton family took over the management of this famous block in 2016, we came up with a new name for it: KR Ranch.
 The property sits in the center of the Green Valley, located in the southern and western parts of the Russian River Valley.
 This area is much cooler than those at the appellation’s northern end, so it is ideally suited to growing Pinot Noir.

 10 months in French oak: